 Noise Reduction Rating and Attenuation

-A Noise Reduction Rating, also sometime referred to under the umbrella term of “hearing protection rating,” can be a confusing concept for individuals who are just starting out in the world of hearing protection terminology.
-To make a long story short, Noise Reduction Ratings are a set of “rules” that are set in place to serve as an absolute point of reference for those who are serious about protecting worker hearing.
-The NRR essentially functions as a “ruler” that measures how well a particular piece of hearing protection or equipment may work in real time and space.
+A noise reduction rating, also sometimes referred to under the umbrella term of “hearing protection rating,” can be a confusing concept for individuals who are just starting out in the world of hearing protection terminology.
+To make a long story short, noise reduction ratings are a set of “rules” that are set in place to serve as an absolute point of reference for those who are serious about protecting worker hearing.
+The NRR essentially functions as a “ruler” that measures how well a particular piece of hearing protection or equipment may work in real-time and space.
 Those who are serious about hearing protection may need to consider the fact that NRR is an estimate based on what will be achieved by 98% of the population if the hearing protection is properly fit (note that fit and individuality may skew the numbers drastically – in some cases by as much as 50%).

 How Does Headset Hearing Protection Change Decibel Exposure Levels?

-Noise Reduction Ratings are important because they indicate the functionality of a device, and the ability for that device to protect hearing in noisy environments.
+Noise reduction ratings are important because they indicate the functionality of a device, and the ability of that device to protect hearing in noisy environments.

 In order to approximate an NRR, a little math is required; the equipment used to protect hearing does not reduce the decibel levels within a given environment by the precise decibel number that is tied to the NRR for that device.
-For example, a person who is working in a loud occupational environment may be exposed to noise as great as 100 decibels.
-If an individual is wearing hearing protection equipment with an NRR of about 30 decibels, the noise exposure amount would not be lowered to 70 decibels.
-Instead, it would be lowered to 88.5 decibels.
+For example, a person who is working in a loud occupational environment may be exposed to noise as great as 100 dB(A).
+If an individual is wearing hearing protection equipment with an NRR of about 30 dB(A), the noise exposure amount would not be lowered to 70 dB(A).
+Instead, it would be lowered to 88.5 dB(A).
 Take a look at the following steps taken to determine the level of noise exposure after reduction:

 For more information, feel free to visit the OSHA website.